opensquare-network/sima-spec/avatar/v1/README.md

 Users will submit a `system#remark` extrinsic to set an avatar, and the remark format is `SIMA:A:[VERSION]:S:[IMG_CID]`.

 - SIMA: it indicates SIMA spec.
-- A: it indicates avatar subsection in SIMA spec.
+- A: it indicates the avatar subsection in SIMA spec.
 - [version]: 1 for example. it indicates the version of SIMA avatar.
 The value will be different if a user uses a different version.
 - S: it means submission, and an image cid will be followed.